Prabowo Subianto: Economy

 Prabowo's economic policy claim to emulate his father's, Sumitro Djojohadikusumo, who had a socialist economic outlook.
-This was further confirmed by his younger brother, Hashim that Prabowo's term as president will be the "right momentum" to apply his father's theories into practice and the proposed policies that will be enacted by Prabowo were the dreams hoped by their father that is soon to be realized.
+This was further confirmed by his younger brother, Hashim that Prabowo's term as president will be the "right momentum" to apply his father's theories into practice and the proposed policies that will be enacted by Prabowo were the dreams hoped by their father that is soon to be realised.
 Among his father's economic policies, Prabowo is once seen to revive his father's Program Benteng policy, which was enacted during Mohammad Natsir's government that empowers indigenous business owners.
 His economic policies also draw inspiration from his father-in-law, Suharto, with Coordinating Minister for Economic Affairs Airlangga Hartarto remarking that Suharto's economic policies on investments, spending and exports may be again enacted but unlike Suharto, Prabowo will be eyeing more towards digital economy, downstreaming and semiconductors.

-Prabowo officially launched Indonesia's first-ever bullion bank service on Wednesday, 26 February 2025.
+Prabowo officially launched Indonesia's first-ever bullion bank service on 26 February 2025.
 For years, gold mined in Indonesia has often flowed overseas without proper domestic storage.
 With the launch of the bullion bank, Prabowo hopes to provide a more structured system for the storage, management, and trade of gold within the country.